D0bhareach/kdab_examples_clone/README.md

 # About
 Quick remark about project.
-I like Rust, but to be software developer means not only do what I like so I need very quick learn C++(Yes, I do not program on this language, yet).
-So far I see that what ever Rust spares developers from in C++ developent world considered to be OK.
-Building system, too verbose syntaxis and, of course, undefined behavior.
-But, again, sorry Rust must learn C/C++ too.
+I like Rust, but to be software developer means not only do what I like so I need very quick learn C++ (yes, I do not program on this language, yet).
+So far I see that whatever Rust spares developers from in C++ developent world considered to be OK, but I'm sorry, Rust, I must learn C/C++ too. (and Assembler, and Zig, and whatever else that I will fancy (Carbon?
+Cabron?), it's a one of good things of being unemployed)
-Clone of source code from KDAB.
+This Repository is a CLONE!! of source code from KDAB.
 This is learning project and some of directories I, probably, will not even touch.
+And some I will, probably make a total crap of,and that is why I copied the Original instead of  forking it
+- to hide my shame.
-For development I use VS Code, and after 3 minutes of using QTCreator stated to hate it.
+For development I use VS Code.
 As building system I use CMake and would like to keep it so.
-In places I may leave it as it is (I'm lazy).
+In places I may leave it as it is (because I'm lazy).
+### Note
+After stea.. copying this source and creating my own repository I see that all developers which were involved in original project are listed as contributors to this repository, please, do not be misleaded in thoughts that whatever I do here deserved attention of so many respected contributors.
+It's a simple Artifact which would please my ego and eyes every time I would look at it, nothing more.
 Below is original content of README:

 # KDAB TV Code Repository